eggpi/jtalk.js/README.md

 If the return value is false, the new window is simply appended to document.body.
 Otherwise, no action is taken.

-"new message": Triggered when a new message is received in a chat window.
+"new message": Triggered when a new message is added to the history of a chat window, regardless of the sender.
+The handler receives an object whose 'chat' attribute is a chat object, and whose 'text' attribute is the message's text.
-The handler receives an object whose 'chat' attribute is a chat object, and whose 'text' attribute is the text of the message.
-The return value is ignored.
+The return value, if a non-empty string, is used in the history instead of the original message.
+If the return value's boolean value is false, no message is added to the history.
+All other return values are ignored.

 "new chat state": Triggered when a new chat state (e.g. composing) is received.
 The handler receives an object whose 'chat' attribute is a chat object, and